eddycharly/tekton-helm/README.md

 Patch is kept to increment on bug fixes or chart improvements.

-In any case, the `appVersion` in the chart description is set to the exact version of the full Tekton target component.
+In any case, the `appVersion` in the chart description is set to the exact version of the Tekton target component.

 ## Kubernetes Versions